RikudouSage/mangastream-downloader/README.md

 # MangaStream Downloader

+# Attention!
+This repository and application is no longer maintained

 This is a simple app written in Qt, it allows you to download manga from MangaStream.

 Usage is pretty simple, just open the app, choose manga title and chapter and then press "Download".